Vegan Wild Rice Mushroom Soup

 - Add chopped kale, spinach, collard greens or broccoli florets.

 - If you are a fan of pot pie this combination is your best friend.
-Ladle the soup into some oven proof bowls and top them with a sheet of puff pastry.
+Ladle the soup into some oven proof bowls and top them with a sheet of puff pastry or vegan biscuits.
 15 minutes later voila: the ultimate pot pie in your face!

 Calories: 254kcal | Carbohydrates: 38g | Protein: 9g | Fat: 8g | Saturated Fat: 1g | Sodium: 1117mg | Potassium: 772mg | Fiber: 7g | Sugar: 6g | Vitamin A: 3373IU | Vitamin C: 9mg | Calcium: 56mg | Iron: 5mg